Year 6

 • PE - Outdoor: Invasion games Indoor: Gymnastics

-Term 3: How powerful is the earth?
+Term 3 and 4: How Powerful is the Earth?

 English: Non-fiction information texts about Earthquakes and Volcanoes.
 Instructional and explanation texts.
 Survival stories and Michael Morpurgo's 'King of the Cloud Forests'.